Our Graduate Program is dedicated to the training of outstanding scientists in the pharmacological sciences.

 An outstanding graduate program is a high priority of our department, and the training faculty participate fully at all levels.
 Our department ranks consistently in the highest levels of NIH funding for pharmacology departments nationwide and a great diversity of research areas is available to trainees. more

-The Department of Pharmacology ranked #4 in the nation in its field in NIH research funding.
+The Department of Pharmacology ranks #4 in the nation in NIH research funding in its field.

-Our Global Science Ranking: #3rd Globally according to U.S. News & World Report's Best Global Universities 2015 report.
+Our Global Science Ranking: #2 In the World in Pharmacology and Toxicology Research and Publications, according to U.S. News & World Report's Best Global Universities 2016 report.

 - Student Highlights